-Describe the nature of your child's dis sability: Are they currently taking any medicat tions, vitamins, herbal, and mineral supplements? □ No □ Yes (If yes, please list) Has your child ever had seizures? $\Box$ No $\Box$ Yes Date of last seizure: Type of seizure: Does your child have any allergies? □ No □ Yes (If yes, please list) Does your child wear a hearing aid? □ No □ Yes (If yes, please explain) Does your child have any other physic al challenges that the dental team should be aware of?

-ORAL CARE

-Has your child visited the dentist before?
-No 🖓 Yes (If yes, please list date) Please describe your child's at-home dental routine: Does your child use an electronic or manual toothbrush?
-Does your child floss?
-No Yes Does your child need assistance when brushing their teeth? $\Box$ No $\Box$ Yes What are your dental health goals for your child?
-How often does your child eat during the day $\square$ 3 meals a day $\square$ snacks in between meals $\square$ eats only when hungry What types of foods?
-Does your child drink soda?
-No Yes Does your child drink fruit juice?
-No Yes , , , , , , , , , , , , , , , , , , ,
+Patient Name: Parent/Guardian: Phone Number: Parent/Guardian: MEDICAL HISTORY Describe the nature of your child's disability: Are they currently taking any medications, vitamins, herbal, and mineral supplements? □ No □ Yes (If yes, please list) Has your child ever had seizures? ☐ No ☐ Yes Date of last seizure:Type of seizure: Does your child wear a hearing aid?
+No Yes (If yes, please explain) Does your child have any other physical challenges that the dental team should be aware of?
+ORAL CARE Has your child visited the dentist before? ☐ No ☐ Yes (If yes, please list date) Please describe your child's at-home dental routine: Does your child use an □ electronic or □ manual toothbrush?
+Does your child floss? ☐ No ☐ Yes Does your child need assistance when brushing their teeth? \square No \square Yes What are your dental health goals for your child?
+How often does your child eat during the day \square 3 meals a day \square snacks in between meals \square eats only when hungry What types of foods?
+Does your child drink soda? ☐ No ☐ Yes Does your child drink fruit juice? ☐ No ☐ Yes